pszufe/HIF-standard/README.md

     - **direction keywords** : head, tail
 - If a hypergraph is, for instance, directed, the edge direction will be contained in the incidences record with keyword "direction".
 - Isolated nodes and empty edges are entries in "nodes" and "edges" which are not present in the incidences.
+- This schema explicitely describes all items in the schema using json objects and typing.
+This is a verbose presentation making it faster to instantiate than list-based schemas requiring a parser.

 ### Table of contents for this folder